SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 ### Create environment and install package(s) in one step

+You can create an environment, as we did before, AND add the programs that should be installed in one line.

-Make sure you're back in `base`.
+First, make sure you're back in `base`.
 If not, deactivate you current environment.

 ```
 (blobtools)$ conda deactivate
 (base)$
 ```

-You can create an environment, as we did before, AND add the programs that should be installed in one line.

-The second thing we've added here for reproducability in this command is specify the channels that should be used.
-- The order of the `-c` (for channel) options defines the priority, with the one listed first as highest priority.
-- `--override-channels` tells conda to ignore the defaults you previously defined.

-This is the version that is best to send to colleagues or document.
+Now the one-liner to create an environment and install packages:

 ```
 $ conda create --name blobtools_with_blast -c conda-forge -c bioconda -c defaults --override-channels blobtools blast
 ...
 ```

-### Installing with `pip`
+The second thing we've added here for reproducability in this command is specifying the channels that should be used.
+- The order of the `-c` (for channel) options defines the priority, with the one listed first as highest priority.
+- `--override-channels` tells conda to ignore the defaults you previously defined.

+This is the version of the command that is best to send to colleagues or document.

 ## Using your conda environment in a job